 Please note that the date, location and name of locked events cannot be edited and that these events cannot be deleted.
 Users who have been given permission to unlock events can edit the name, location or date of these events by opening the lock.
 These users can also delete events if they were given permission to do so.

-The other operations are possible with locked events in the tree view.
+The other actions are possible with locked events in the tree view.

 Dragging Events and Event Groups